Waterville, Washington

-Waterville is a town in and the county seat of Douglas County, Washington, United States which is known for its wheat industry.
+Waterville is a town in and the county seat of Douglas County, Washington, United States.
 As a part of Douglas County, it is part of the Wenatchee-East Wenatchee metropolitan area.
 The population was 1,134 at the 2020 census.

+The town is near Badger Mountain and Badger Mountain Ski Area.

 History

 The area Waterville occupies was settled in 1883 by A.T.
 Greene.
 In 1886 he successfully encouraged land donations and the town was established under the name "Jumper's Flat."
 After the discovery of a large water reservoir underneath Greene's farm, the town was renamed to "Waterville."